SBoudrias/require.replace/readme.md

 Modules called with `replace!` will be automatically excluded (ignored) from build for logical reason.

 ## Contributing
 Try to follow [idiomatic.js style guidelines](https://github.com/rwldrn/idiomatic.js/) in your commits.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) (has built-in jasmine unit test support).
+Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
 06/07/2012 - v0.1.0 - First release